Altanshash/physics-full-repo/docs/en/problem_set_02_mechanics_and_kinematics_solution/task_07.md

 \boxed{\left(x+\frac{2}{3}y\right)^2=-\frac{2}{3}y}.
 $$

-Thus, the motion is a two-dimensional motion with constant acceleration, where the velocity changes linearly with time and the position follows a parabolic path.
+Therefore, this is a two-dimensional motion with constant acceleration, linear change of velocity, and a parabolic trajectory.